ceford/cefjdemos-data-jdm-user/articles/en/articles/create-and-manage-article-categories.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/e/ec/J4x_add_article_category-en.png 1.5x"
 data-file-width="1000" data-file-height="354" width="800" height="283"
-alt="J4x add article category-en.png" />
+alt="Save button in article category edit form" />

 Add the name of your new category to the **Title** field.
 This is the only mandatory information required.